Dvidal7788/DataLynx/README.md

-​​# Library in C for Data Wrangling & Analytics
+​​# Library in C for Data Wrangling, Data Cleaning & Analytics

 Overview:
 --------